triggermesh/aws-event-sources/chart/README.md

 $ helm delete my-release
 ```

-The kubernetes resources associated with chart will be removed and the Helm release will be deleted.
+The Kubernetes resources associated with chart will be removed and the Helm release will be deleted.

 However note that the `CustomResourceDefinition` resources created by the chart will not be removed by the delete command and therefore need to be removed manually.